 And it shocks me that 3 of my 4 favorite films last year were not science fiction or fantasy-based!
 (I usually avoid war-based films like a viral-based pandemic…) And now if you’re wondering about my other A+ favorites from 2019, one is Peanut Butter Falcon and the 4th is Avengers: Endgame.
 Only one A+ favorite is in my interest area?
 That’s how good these movies are.

 Notice I’m not including set design or special effects as qualities for an A+.
 You can have design/effects be top of the line (City of 1000 Planets, or Ready Player One) and end up feeling meh.
-And then view a one man production with little to no props, flying home on a cloud (Patrick Stewart in A Christmas Carol).
+And then view a one man production with little to no props, and fly home on a cloud (a la Patrick Stewart in A Christmas Carol).